hemanth22/learntlessons/README.md

-# lessonslearnt
+# learntlesson
-lessonslearnt is a copy to secret repository where i have written which i have leanrt from different source of learning channel.
+learntlesson is a copy to secret repository where i have written which i have leanrt from different source of learning channel.